ClicketySplit/build-guides/chapters/3-Prepare-Firmware.md

 If you would like to build your firmware in the cloud, follow the instructions:
 [Installing ZMK](https://zmk.dev/docs/user-setup).

+> **NOTE** \
+> Because the firmware for Leeloo v2.1 and Leeloo-Micro v1.1 are based on the [Experimental: Automatic power domain handling for displays/RGB #1775](https://github.com/zmkfirmware/zmk/pull/1775) branch; GitHub Actions may not be used until the feature becomes part of the main ZMK branch.
+Consider using the following Toolchain Setup method.

 ### Toolchain Setup
 If you would like to build your firmware on your local machine, follow the instructions: [Development > Toolchain Setup](https://zmk.dev/docs/development/setup).